eficode-academy/oidc-oauth2-katas/confidential-client-auth-code-flow.md

 Reload the client page again when the POD becomes `Running`.
-The client is not aware of the login session that exists between the browser and identity provider, i.e. you will have to clock `Login` again.
+The client is not aware of the login session that exists between the browser and identity provider, i.e. you will have to select `Login` again.
 When you click `Login` you will notice that you are immediately logged in.

 > Note: If you are prompted for login information it might be because the login session has expired.
-KeyCloak use a default session timeout of 30 minutes.
+KeyCloak use a session timeout of 30 minutes.
 If this happens, redeploy the client once more and re-login using the fresh login session.

 To see the cookies, which stores this session between browser and identity provider, open the identity provider authorization URL (the